Manipulative Child Behavior: Signs, Symptoms, & Solutions

 2. Temper Tantrums

 Another usual sign of manipulation used by your child is throwing temper tantrums.
-Intense, angry outbursts by your child for a short duration or till they have got what they wanted are the primary characteristic of temper tantrums.
-Sometimes they may refuse to eat or refuse to talk to you to blackmail you into fulfilling their wishes emotionally.
-Your child may resort to blatantly ignoring you or shout ill words at you such as – they hate you, you are the worst parent, they don’t want to live with you, etc. When outside, they may embarrass you in public by lying down on the floor or crying out loud to get a new toy or chocolate that you refused.
-Though temper tantrums are a common occurrence in young kids, you should step in to stop them when your child does it often.
+Intense, angry outbursts by your child for a short duration or till they have got what they wanted are the primary characteristics of temper tantrums.
+Sometimes, they may refuse to eat or refuse to talk to you to blackmail you into fulfilling their wishes emotionally.
+Your child may resort to blatantly ignoring you or shout ill words at you, such as they hate you, you are the worst parent, they don’t want to live with you, etc. When outside, they may embarrass you in public by lying down on the floor or crying out loud to get a new toy or chocolate that you refused.
+Though temper tantrums are a common occurrence in young kids, you should step in to stop them when your child does it often (2).

 3. Lying